 In some cases, the brand owner does not have a Florida manufacturer license or BSA license.
 This might be the case where the brand owner is content to let its products be sold through the contract manufacturer’s own distribution partners.
 Without a license to sell alcoholic beverages, an unlicensed brand owner needs a different contract manufacturing arrangement.

-In this arrangement–which can be called “Royalty-Based Contract Manufacturing”–the brand owner grants to the contract manufacturer a license to make the products, and the contract manufacturer pays the brand owner a licensing royalty.
+In this arrangement–which is also called “Licensed Manufacturing”–the brand owner grants to the contract manufacturer a license to make the products, and the contract manufacturer pays the brand owner a licensing royalty.
 The manufacturer then sells the products to its own distributors.
 For the brand owner, this means that it will be paid directly by the manufacturer.
 For the manufacturer, it means that the brand owner may become an Interested Party that must be included on its manufacturing license (particularly where the licensing royalty is a percentage of revenue from sale of the products to distributors).

 Do you have any questions about alcoholic beverage contract manufacturing in Florida?
 Contact us at firstname.lastname@example.org to schedule a consultation with a beverage attorney.